hpcleuven/VscDocumentation/source/leuven/data_transfer_kuleuven_network_drives.rst

      - Password: password for ``unumber``

   #.
 A file manager window appears, showing the contents of the mounted folder.
-     Mounted drives will remain visible in the file manager's Network section, where you can also unmount them afterwards (right click -> ``Unmount``).
+     Mounted drives will remain visible in the file manager's Network section in the panel on the left.
+  #.
+To unmount the drive afterwards, right-click on the drive name in the
+     Network section and select ``Unmount``.

 .. (comment that just adds some whitespace between these two blocks)